Home » The Blog » Employment Emails: Dear or No Dear, Colons or Semi-Colons?

 After your greeting, use a colon — Dear James: — not a semi-colon or a colon and a period as shown in your examples.

-Dear is very formal and can help to do that until you see that your emails become more relaxed and conversational.
-At that point you can then just go to first name, or a Hello, Name:.
+“Dear” is very formal and can help reflect the professional formality required in business communications until your emails become more relaxed and conversational.
+At that point, you can go to the first name or a Hello, Name:.

 Formality Matters!

-When it comes to employment opportunities the most important consideration is that levels of formality come into play.
+Regarding employment opportunities, the most crucial consideration is that levels of formality come into play.

 Use Your Writing Skills

-If you think about it, email is just another venue to use the proper writing skills.
+If you think about it, email is another way to use proper writing skills.
 You know, the skills that you learned in grade school.

-The standards and guidelines of communicating with the written word that you learned as part of your basic education do not change because you are typing in an email.
+The standards and guidelines for communicating with the written word you learned as part of your primary education do not change because you are typing in an email.
 Onliners who make that assumption tend to be viewed as lazy and lacking attention to detail.

-Certainly not good when you are being considered for a job.
-Don’t you want to do everything you can to impress
+Indeed not good when you are being considered for a job.
+Don’t you want to do everything you can to impress?

-Email, albeit a different format, is still about communicating with the written word.
-That’s why proper sentence structure, grammar and format will always apply.
+Email, albeit in a different format, is still about communicating with the written word.
+That’s why proper sentence structure, grammar, and format will always apply.

 Keep in mind that educated people type in an educated manner.
-Doing so makes sure you offer a positive impression while adding to the clarity in your communications.
-Both of which are critical to your job hunting efforts!
+Doing so ensures you relay a positive impression while adding to the clarity of your communications.
+The fact is, both of these considerations are critical to your job-hunting efforts!